shruti1357-ss/CodeAlpha_Hotel-Reservation-System/README.md

 Hotel Reservation System - Java
+The features are:
-A system to search, book and manage hotel rooms.
+* A system to search, book and manage hotel rooms.
-Users can make and cancel reservations.
+* Users can make and cancel reservations.
-Users can view booking details and payments.
+* Users can view booking details and payments.
+  Tech Stack:
+  * Java